 Government lawyers also have been issued a Practitioner ID, but have some exemptions in place as to when they need to provide it (please see this article for more information).

-Do I need to update my CPMDS account with my CPD activities myself?
+Do I need to update my CPDMS account with my CPD activities myself?

 No - you don’t.
 The LPBWA requires the approved CPD providers to directly upload their members’ completion data to the new system.
 You can however log into your account via the Legal Practice Board’s website to check your current compliance status.